 Instructions

 - Combine the chicken broth, the white part of the green onion and ginger in a small pot.
 Cook over high heat until brought to a boil.
-Turn to a low heat and let the soup reduce to a simmer.
+Turn to low heat and let the soup reduce to a simmer.

 Notes